 DISCLAIMER: I am NOT an embassy officer nor a migration agent.
 I am only here to provide you ideas on how you can stay in Schengen countries longer.
-If you ever need any help with visas or procedures, please check the links that I have provided and contact the appropriate departments instead.
-Also, I do not guarantee that the information below will still remain to be true; therefore, please make it your responsibility to recheck the facts.
+If you ever need any help with visas or procedures, please check these visa guides or the related links I have provided in this article (as well as contact the appropriate departments).
+It also helps to note that I do not guarantee the timeliness of the information below, so please make it your responsibility to recheck the facts since there could be more recent updates/changes.
 Thank you!

 » Get a Europe Student Visa